July 1992 killings of Serbs in Bratunac and Srebrenica: Commemoration and legacy

-Commemorations for the victims are held each year in the village of Zalužje where a memorial has been erected, alongside one for Serbian victims of the village during World War II.
+Commemorations for the victims are held each year in the village of Zalazje where a memorial has been erected, alongside one for Serbian victims of the village during World War II.
 It is part of an annual series of public events organized by the government of Republika Srpska and veterans groups around Petrovdan, culminating in a ceremony at the military cemetery in Bratunac for Serb victims who perished in areas near Srebrenica during the war.
 Analysts have observed how this commemoration is held parallel to the Bosniak commemorations for the victims of the Srebrenica massacre in Potočari as a form of competing victimhood and narratives about the war.